 Like most other popular thermostats, Trane also features remote control thus making your temperature adjustment an ease.
-So, you can monitor and regulate energy consumption from your phone, PC or tablets.
-Installing the unit also times lesser than the average models.
+So, you can monitor and regulate energy consumption from your phone, PC or tablet.
+Installing the unit is also times lesser than the average model.

 Cutting edge automation such as Nexia, are adaptable to Trane’s thermostat.
 Moreover, you will know when your filters get worn out and require routine servicing through alerts and reminders